The Stunning Transformation Of Kat Dennings

 Kat Dennings was surprised to return to the Marvel universe in 2021

-So, when Marvel came calling again a decade later for Darcy to reappear in 2021's WandaVision, she was shocked all over again.
+Nearly a decade later, Marvel came calling for Dennings' Darcy to appear in 2021's "WandaVision" — and the actor she was shocked all over again.
 In an interview with Entertainment Tonight, she noted that it was "a surprise" to hear from the team again.
 And getting the chance to reprise Darcy was thrilling for Dennings.
 As she told Looper, "I will say that I was surprised by what they do with Darcy.
 It's very exciting.
 It was exciting for me.
 I mean, anyone who's a fan of Darcy will be very happy."
+In 2022, Dennings once again excited fans when she resumed the character in "Thor: Love and Thunder."